GPS-GmbH/docs/user/settings/import-certificate.md

 ### Import in Browser (Firefox only)

-To Import an additional root-certificate to the Firefox browser, please follow the below steps:
+To Import the GPS Root Certificate in Firefox browser, please follow the below steps:

 ##### Step 1 :